dzapataHDI/nomemory/Introducing-MockUnits.md

 The `MockUnit<T>` is the generic interface from which all the MockUnits inherit their methods.

-The rest of the units are particular implementations that are enhancing the general interface with methods that are specific to their enclosed types (Integer, String, etc.)
+The rest of the units are particular implementations that are enhancing the general interface with methods that are specific to their enclosed types (`Integer`, `String`, etc.)

-1. MockUnit
-* MockUnitInt
-* MockUnitLong
-* MockUnitDouble
-* MockUnitString
-* MockUnitDays
-* MockUnitMonths
-* MockUnitLocalDate

 ## [MockUnit<T>](#mockunit-t)